pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/Knuth-Test-Program/README.txt

 Knuth-Algol-205-Test-List-Recovered.lst
-    Listing of the test program, as compiled by the "recovered" compiler that was transcribed from Professor Knuth's listing on the Computer History Museum web site.
+    Listing of the test program, as compiled by the "recovered" compiler that was transcribed from Professor Knuth's listing on the Computer History Museum web site (see /software/Knuth-ALGOL-58/).
     This listing includes the generated object code for the program, less the code that would have been generated for the missing run-time libraries.

 Knuth-Algol-205-Test-List-BEGINEND.lst
     Listing of the BEGINEND version of the test program, as compiled by